nypeach/garden_journal/PROMPT.md

 - **Shared containers supported:**
   - **With stakes:** Pepper Box (3 peppers at stakes 1-3), Raised Bed (4 stakes)
   - **With positions:** Garlic Box (garlic in sections, scallions at edges), Arugula/Cilantro Box

+**VERSION 13.1 NEW FEATURE:**
+- **Plant summary field** - Evolving assessment of each plant that displays in Section 2.
+Can be kept, updated, or appended when adding daily observations.

 **VERSION 13 major features:**
 1. Multiple observations per plant per day (with timestamps)